malaval/appstream-recording-linux/README.md

 }
 ```

-* The script uploads the video files that exist in the local disk, except the video file that is being written by the current FFmpeg process.
+* The script uploads the video files that exist in the local disk to S3, except the video file that is being written by the current FFmpeg process.
 Once the upload succeeds, we remove the video files from the local disk.

 ```
 upload_videos_to_s3() {